Southern California braces for strongest storm of the week, with evacuations planned amid rare ‘high risk’ of flooding

 Los Angeles County on Monday announced evacuation orders and warnings for areas in and around burn scars in the greater Los Angeles area, including the Eaton and Palisades fire zones.
 The deadly blazes were two of California’s most destructive fires in history and burned a combined 16,246 structures, according to CalFire.

 The orders are for 383 properties that sheriff’s deputies are directly reaching out to, including going door-to-door, the county Office of Emergency Management said Monday.
-These evacuation alerts will go into effect at 11 a.m.
+These evacuation alerts went into effect at 11 a.m.
 PT Tuesday morning.

 Evacuation warnings were also issued in parts of Ventura County, with an evacuation order for the Ventura Beach RV Resort going into effect at 6 p.m.
 Tuesday.
-Parts of Santa Barbara County are under evacuation warnings, too, including some areas within the Lake Fire burn scar.
+Evacuation orders go into effect 8 a.m.
+PT Wednesday for some areas near the Airport Fire burn scar in Orange County.
+Parts of Santa Barbara County are under evacuation warnings, including some areas within the Lake Fire burn scar.

 Strong winds will add to the danger by potentially bringing down trees and power lines.
 Winds will be most ferocious in the region’s mountains, where sustained winds from the south of 30 to 50 mph are possible with gusts to 80 mph.